modin-project/modin/docs/index.rst

 **Modin is currently under active development.
 Requests and contributions are welcome!**

-**If you are interested in contributions please refer to 'developer documentation' section, where you can find 'Getting started' guide, system architecture and internal implementation details docs and lots of other useful information.**
+**If you are interested in contributions please check out the :doc:`Getting Started</getting_started/index>` guide then refer to the :doc:`Developer Documentation</developer/index>`'developer documentation' section, where you can find system architecture and internal implementation details docs and other useful information.**

 .. _Dataframe: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html
 .. _Ray: https://github.com/ray-project/ray/